miykael/miykael.github.io/_posts/2023-10-23-03_scikit_advanced.md

 ### Why Advanced Preprocessing?

 Real-world data rarely comes in a clean, ready-to-use format.
 Data scientists often spend more time preparing data than training models.
-Common challenges include:
+Common preprocessing steps include:
-- Missing values that need imputation
+- **Missing value imputation**: Filling missing data points
-- Categorical features requiring encoding
+- **Feature encoding**: Converting categorical variables to numerical format
-- Features with different scales
+- **Feature scaling**: Normalizing features to comparable ranges
-- Redundant or irrelevant features
+- **Feature selection**: Identifying most relevant variables
-- Non-linear relationships between variables
+- **Feature engineering**: Creating new features from existing ones

 Scikit-learn provides powerful tools to handle these challenges systematically.
 Let's see how to combine them effectively into a preprocessing pipeline that can handle all these issues automatically.